terraform-cloud-aws-modules/s3/README.md

 ### main.tf

-Create main.tf with the following code:
+Create the main.tf with the following code:

     provider "aws" {
       profile = var.profile